Geoparque Mundial UNESCO

 LOCATION AND ACCESS

-The Chorrera del Calabazas can be reached from the town of Castañar de Ibor via the EX-118 road that links Guadalupe with Navalmoral de la Mata.
-From the outskirts of this town we can take a dirt road that runs southeast parallel to the stream known as the Arroyo de la Fuente among kitchen gardens, olive groves, and chestnut and oak copses, and takes us to the Collado del Postuero that separates the basins of the Ibor and Gualija rivers, which is the start of the route proper of the Garganta del Calabazas to the waterfall or “chorrera“.
+The Chorrera del Calabazas can be reached from the town of Castañar de Ibor, where the EX-118 road that links Guadalupe with Navalmoral de la Mata takes us.
+From the outskirts of this town, take a dirt track that runs southeast parallel to the Fuente stream through orchards, olive groves and copses of chestnut and oak trees, and takes you to the Postuero pass, which separates the basins of the Ibor and Gualija rivers, from where the actual route of the Calabazas gorge begins, as far as the waterfall or “chorrera” (small waterfall).

 ATTRACTIONS OF THE VISIT

-We can observe the various geological aspects of the folding and fracturing structures of the nearest sierras, their lithology, the geological processes of erosion, and the fossil record (trace fossils) of Palaeozoic invertebrates.
+We will observe the different geological aspects of the folds and fractured structures of the nearby sierras, their lithology, the geological processes of erosion and the enigmatic Daedalus, which represent dwelling and feeding burrows of a group of invertebrates that are now extinct.

-Here not only the geological richness of the site (geodiversity) but also the biological richness (biodiversity) of these sierras can be appreciated.
-Along the route to the waterfall we pass by oak woodland, chestnut copses, and numerous specimens of Portuguese laurel (Prunus lusitanica) which in these valleys have found one of their last refuges in the Iberian Peninsula.
-We also pass through a copse of seventeen huge old chestnut trees (Castanea sativa) and the great Portuguese oak known as the Quejigo de La Fuente on the banks of the Garganta del Calabazas.
-The chestnut trees are accompanied by other Portuguese oaks, hollies, willows, and junipers of outstanding size, together with rare species of orchids, honeysuckle, wild rose bushes, evergreen privet, viburnum, terobinth, etc.
+The visit gives us the opportunity to appreciate not only the geological richness of the site (geodiversity), but also the biological richness (biodiversity) of these mountains.
+During the route that takes us to the waterfall we will pass by oak forests, chestnut groves and numerous specimens of Portugues laurel (Prunus lusitanica), which in these valleys find some of their last refuges in the Iberian Peninsula.
+We will pass through a grove of seventeen old monumental chestnut trees (Castanea sativa) and the large Quejigo de la Fuente, located on the banks of the Calabazas gorge.
+Along with the chestnut trees there are other gall oaks, holly, willows and junipers of singular size, as well as rare species of orchids, honeysuckles, wild roses, tree germander, laurustinus and turpentine tree.

 GEOLOGICAL INTERPRETATION

-Along the route pedreras abound on both sides of the stream; these are surface geological formations associated with the fragmentation of the outcrops of the Armorican quartzite strata that form the crests and the projections of the sierras.
-Their formation is linked to the detachment of large boulders and blocks that slide down the steep hillsides by the force of gravity to constitute “rivers of stone” or “casqueras“.
-They contain trace fossils that reveal the presence of marine invertebrates that lived on those beaches where the siliceous sands that subsequently formed the quartzites of the surrounding sierras were deposited hundreds of millions of years ago.
+Around the route there is an abundance of rocky outcrops, extending along both sides of the gorge.
+They are are superficial geological formations associated with the fragmentation of the outcrops of the Armorican Quartzite strata that form the crests and ridges of the sierras.
+Their formation is linked to the detachment of large boulders and blocks that slide down the steep slopes driven by the force of gravity, forming real “rivers of stones” or “casqueras”.